refinedev/refine/documentation/blog/2022-11-17-antd-dynamic-form.md

 -   `operations`: The operations parameter is an object with two action functions for adding and removing fields on the list.
 -   `errors`: This parameter does what its name implies - it is used to handle errors for validation.

-To add a list to the form, first, declare the `<Form.list>` component and add the following code within it.
+To add a list to the form, first, declare the `<Form.List>` component and add the following code within it.

 ```tsx title="src/pages/UserCreate.tsx"
 <Form.List name={"skills"}>